dandisy/webcore/README.md

     * ixudra/curl or guzzlehttp/guzzle

-    If you activated laravel passport use :
+    If you use laravel passport :
     * spatie/laravel-cors

     * barryvdh/laravel-dompdf or seguce92/laravel-dompdf